-The Company's significant accounting policies are described in Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022.
-Except for the accounting policy for leases, which was updated as a result of adopting a new accounting standard, there have been no material changes to the significant accounting policies during the three months ended September 30, 2022.
+The Company's significant accounting policies are described in Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023.
+Our revenue recognition policy is included below due to its significance to our financial statements.
+Except for the accounting policies for cash equivalents and allowance for expected credit losses described below, there have been no material changes to the significant accounting policies during the three months ended September 30, 2023.